Secretary of State van Koeverden highlights sport investments from Spring Economic Update 2026: Canada Strong for All to build stronger and safer communities

 --The Honourable François-Philippe Champagne, Minister of Finance and National Revenue

 "This is a generational investment in sport because sport is about more than competition.
-It is about belonging, physical activity, confidence, and opportunity.
-From the playground to the podium, we are expanding access to sport so more Canadians can participate in their communities, while ensuring our athletes have the support they need to train, compete, and succeed.
-Sport is one of our greatest nation builders, and these investments will help build a stronger Canada, inspire the next generation, and leave a lasting legacy for everyone."
+It is about belonging, physical activity, confidence and opportunity.
+From the playground to the podium, we are expanding access to sport so more Canadians can participate in their communities, while ensuring our athletes have the support they need to train, compete and succeed.
+Sport is one of our greatest nation builders.
+These investments will help build a stronger Canada, inspire the next generation and leave a lasting legacy for everyone."

 --The Honourable Adam van Koeverden, Secretary of State (Sport)